sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 Creating Workflows
 ------------------

-Fire Insights enables users to define end-to-end workflows for data pipelining leveraging pre-packaged nodes for common ETL and Machine Learning models.
+Fire Insights enables users to define end-to-end workflows for data pipelining leveraging pre-packaged nodes for common ETL and Machine Learning Models.
 Workflows are then saved and executed to produce results.
-Sparkflows provides a very intuitive and user-friendly editor to achieve the same.
+Fire Insights provides a very intuitive and user-friendly editor to achieve the same.

 Define New Workflow
 ===============

-Click on 'Create New Workflow' for creating a New Workflow, it supports two engines - spark & pySpark.
+Click on 'Create New Workflow' for creating a New Workflow, it supports two engines - Spark & PySpark.
 It will open the workflow editor where the workflow can be created.

 .. figure:: ../../../_assets/user-guide/workflow/2.PNG